The event will take place virtually on Zoom platform, and it is open to all the scientific community and society at no charge.

 Mónica Bettencourt-Dias is a Group Leader at Instituto Gulbenkian de Ciencia (IGC, Portugal) since 2006, where she studies centriole and cilia biogenesis, homeostasis, evolution and dysregulation using a variety of approaches, model organisms and patient samples.
 She did her PhD with Jeremy Brockes (UCL, UK), postdoctoral research with David Glover (University of Cambridge (UK)) and a 2-year diploma course on science communication at the Birkbeck College (UK).
 She is a member of EMBO YIP and EMBO, having been awarded the European Eppendorf Award for young investigators, two Pfizer prizes, an ERC starting and ERC consolidator grants.
 Since 2018 she is the director of IGC.

-I completed my PhD in Materials Science from the University of Cambridge in 2010 and moved to publishing in 2012.
-I have worked in various disciplines including applied mathematics, materials science, physics, chemistry and engineering.
-I am currently an Executive Publisher at Elsevier managing a portfolio of 16 journals and the annual Tetrahedron Symposium.
-I have launched 2 open access journals: Materials Today Bio and Giant.
+Leanne Mullen completed her PhD in Materials Science from the University of Cambridge in 2010 and moved to publishing in 2012.
+She has worked in various disciplines including applied mathematics, materials science, physics, chemistry and engineering.
+Currently Leanne Mullen is an Executive Publisher at Elsevier managing a portfolio of 16 journals and the annual Tetrahedron Symposium.
+She has launched 2 open access journals: Materials Today Bio and Giant.
 In times of “publish or perish”, it’s also worth noting that between 30 and 50% of all research papers submitted to journals end up in the “desk reject” pile – where for a number of different reasons, ranging from being outside of the scope of a journal to language inadequacies, papers never even make it to the peer review stage.
 To address this, we give talks in different institutes and conferences around the world to support researchers to get published.